West Prong Trail

 Just beyond the creek crossing, sitting adjacent to the West Prong of the Little River, is Backcountry Campsite 18.
 The three campsites located here offer an outstanding place to spend a night or two under the stars.
 There are several large logs and boulders in and around the stream that make this a great place for a picnic lunch.
 The West Prong is also a popular stream for rainbow trout fishermen.

-To continue on towards the Bote Mountain Trail you'll need to cross the footbridge located in the middle of the campground.
-Due to there being campsites on either side of the stream it can be a little difficult in trying to determine which way the trail goes after crossing the bridge.
-However, hikers should walk towards the right after crossing over to the other side.
+To continue on towards the Bote Mountain Trail you'll have to cross the footbridge located in the middle of the campground.
+As a result of there being campsites on either side of the stream, it can be a little difficult in trying to determine in which direction the trail proceeds after crossing the bridge.
+However, hikers should head towards the right after crossing over to the other side.
 After walking about 30 feet or so you'll easily pick up the main trail again as it heads up the hillside.